Diagrammatics-Web/hpg-lib/README.md

 - *[ ] separation labeling

 ## Ordering of TODOs
-1. [ ] compute plannar dual
+1. [x] compute plannar dual
+    - [ ] make sure this can only be done once
+    - [ ] make sure trips stopped when calculating planar dual
+2. [x] undo feature
+    - [ ] change to be stack-based
+3. [ ] fix edges not creatd properly
-2. [ ] proper labelings
+3. [ ] proper labelings
-3. [ ] algorithm for applying rules to the linear order style and converting to a circular style of graph
+4. [ ] algorithm for applying rules to the linear order style and converting to a circular style of graph